 Usually associated with: Low testosterone levels and elevated insulin level

-Poor diet, stress, lack of sleep or a sedentary lifestyle all contribute to lowering your testosterone levels in the body.
-Testosterone is a hormone found mainly in men but women have a baseline amount that contributes to enhancing the sex drive, energy and building muscles, therefore, the lower the level, the more likely that your arms will be flabbier and less toned.
+Poor diet, stress, lack of sleep, or a sedentary lifestyle all contribute to lowering your testosterone levels in the body.
+Testosterone is a hormone found mainly in men but women have a baseline amount that contributes to enhancing the sex drive, energy, and building muscles, therefore, the lower the level, the more likely that your arms will be flabbier and less toned.

-In order to reduce the fat accumulation in this area, it is important to increase the consumption of organic protein sources such as meat, chicken, eggs, beans and legumes, and also set up an arms exercise routine that will consist of lifting up weights.
+In order to reduce the fat accumulation in this area, it is important to increase the consumption of organic protein sources such as meat, chicken, eggs, beans, and legumes, and also set up an arms exercise routine that will consist of lifting up weights.

 Mix up your weekly cardio workouts by adding in a session or two of intervals, which involve alternating high-intensity bursts with low-intensity ones.
-Actively reduce stress by attending a yoga class, meditating and delegating duties at work or home.
+Actively reduce stress by attending a yoga class, meditating, and delegating duties at work or home.
 A quality seven to nine hours of sleep per night also helps weight loss by regulating hunger hormones and giving you energy for workouts.

 This is the most common place for storing body fat and the most dangerous.
 Increased belly fat increases our risk of heart disease, elevated blood pressure and blood sugar.
 How do we get rid of belly fat?
-Firstly, start with the diet, start eating more fat-burning foods which is mainly fresh and wholefoods.
-Eliminate all processed foods and focus on eating more fresh fruits and vegetables, fish, meat and poultry and legumes.
+Firstly, start with the diet, start eating more fat-burning foods which are mainly fresh and wholefoods.
+Eliminate all processed foods and focus on eating more fresh fruits and vegetables, fish, meat and poultry, and legumes.
 As your diet becomes cleaner, your body will use the excess fat for energy production.

 Visit www.bodycatalyst.com for more!